fragglet/yocton/README.md

 1. The first is the traditional C-style syntax, with surrounding double-quotes and backslash-escaping for special characters.
-1. The second is "bare string" syntax.
+1. The second is "symbol" format.
 The surrounding quotes can be omitted if the string consists entirely of the following characters: alphanumeric characters, underscore, plus, minus, period.